7 gadgets to keep track of the things that matter most to you

 The best part?
 You can make the misplaced item ring and use proximity detection to locate it.
 The StickR TrackR will remind you before you leave your phone behind for the day with a two-way separation alert.
 And just in case you don't hear the alert, the app will display a map where you left your valuable items.

-Price: The StickR TrackR costs $24.95 and there are no additional GPS fees after the initial cost aside from battery replacement, which lasts around six months.
+Price: The StickR TrackR costs US$24.95 (about AU$26.99), and there are no additional GPS fees after the initial cost aside from battery replacement, which lasts around six months.

 Locca